exonum/exonum-doc/src/advanced/consensus/consensus-details.md

   timeout occurs (unless it sends any other message earlier).

 2. **No one non-Byzantine node has a saved PoL**.
-Then there will always come another round in which some non-Byzantine node will be the leader (see the previous statement).
+Then there will always come another round in which some non-Byzantine node will be the leader (see [statement 2](#statement-2-non-byzantine-leader)).
 In this case, the node will form a new proposal and send `Propose` and `Prevote` messages.

 #### Consequence